2vlad/sms-dashboard/RAILWAY_DEPLOYMENT.md

 1. In your service settings, go to the "Scaling" tab
 2. Adjust the memory and CPU allocation as needed

-## Troubleshooting

-If you encounter any issues:

-1. Check the logs for error messages
-2. Make sure all environment variables are set correctly
-3. Verify that your volumes are mounted correctly
-4. Try redeploying the service

 ## Cost Considerations